HL7/fhir-COVID19Library-ig/input/pagecontent/4_ExposureInfo.md

 ﻿### Exposure and Travel History

-The intent of these profiles is to record/transmit exposure data in the context of if an individual was exposed, and if so, the type of exposure.
-And also to record/transmit travel to potential exposure "hot spots".
+The intent of these profiles is to record/transmit exposure data with relation to whether a individual is exposed and what they were exposed to.
+These profiles also record/transmit whether the individual traveled to a potential exposure "hot spot".

 #### Exposure